 Value statements are declarations about how the organization wants to value their customers, suppliers and be valued within their own internal community.
 These value statements explicitly define how people will behave with each other in the organization.

 They become “shared values” when the organization as a whole takes the time to define the core values in a collaborative manner.
 Generally speaking, the greater agreement you have in developing these shared values, the more meaningful they become.
-When values are internalized by the people in the organization, they have meaning and impact on the behaviors:
+When values are internalized by the people in the organization, they have meaning and impact on their behaviors:

 - Values guide every decision that is made.